More Details for Our Parents

 Farm to Table

-You and your child will arrive at 10AM on June 12th and we will have a family day on Friday June 16th starting at 11AM.
+You and your child will arrive on Monday, June 12th between 7-9 am for registration and orientation.
+We will have a family ceremony on Friday, June 16th starting at 4 pm.

 Tanglewood in Lawrence MS